 Life skills include the practice of proper hygiene, personal responsibility, and interpersonal communication skills.
 Additionally, life skills include implementing a recovery-based daily schedule, money management, finding employment, and finding resources in your community which benefit your health.

-Benefit #6—Peace of Mind
+Benefit #6: Peace of Mind

 Additionally, sober living allows your family and loved ones to have peace of mind.
 When you were addicted to drugs and alcohol, your loved ones were wracked with worry.
 The manipulation and lies that you told in your addiction played family and friends off one another.
 Sober living allows you to work on building accountability.

 By showing your loved ones that you are invested in your recovery, they realize that you are playing for keeps.
 Family and friends will begin to understand that you are being responsible and accountable for your well-being.
-When you finally are ready to resume your daily life, family and friends will have the peace of mind knowing you are responsible and mature.
+When you finally are ready to resume your daily life, family and friends will have peace of mind knowing you are responsible and mature.

-Benefit #7—Financial Security
+Benefit #7: Financial Security

 As alluded to earlier, money management is a key life skill that sober living helps you to learn.
-Achieving financial security not only involves finding and keeping meaningful employment, it also teaches budgeting and saving your hard-earned pay.
+Achieving financial security not only involves finding and keeping meaningful employment, but it also teaches budgeting and saving your hard-earned pay.
 As an addict, you used your earnings to buy more drugs and alcohol and not to take care of your essential needs.